 The date of determination of the student's withdrawal for an official notification of withdrawal is the date the student provides notification to First Institute.
-The date of determination for a student's unofficial withdrawal will be fourteen (14) calendar days after the student's last date of academic attendance as determined by the institution's attendance records.
+The date of determination for a student's unofficial withdrawal will be fourteen (14) calendar days after the student's last date of academic attendance and/or online academic related activity as determined by the institution's attendance records.
+In the event of an administrative withdrawal the date of determination is the date when First Institute notifies the student.
 If a student fails to return to class at the end of an approved leave of absence, the date of determination is the date that the student was expected to return from the leave of absence.